YongtaoQian/PertaBind/REPRODUCTION_NOTES_zh.md

 # PertaBind Reproduction Notes

-## Reproduction status

-This package is an independent, end-to-end reconstruction based on the manuscript's Methods section and Figure 1B.
-It is not a mirror of the authors' original source code.
-The GitHub URL given in the manuscript was not publicly accessible when this package was prepared, so the original class structure, tensor dimensions, data-cleaning code, and random seeds could not be verified.

 ## Settings explicitly reported in the manuscript

 - Inputs: protein sequence, an ESMFold-predicted apo-like structure, a holo